richardvecsey/svgfun/README.md

 # svgfun
-silly svg graphics are made by fun
+This is a freetime project where I make simple, funny or just silly svg graphics.